Listen to this story

 After three semesters in college, I dropped out to start Puricode — a product company.
 We wanted to build products for small businesses and start-ups and release our own internal products.
 Our first project was Runn, an on-demand delivery app for colleges.
 We launched a beta test on Wayne State University campus that got a lot of buzz, and led to us cold-emailing Mark Cuban and negotiating an investment.

-I’m now in Santa Monica, working on CodeSigned — a portfolio of brands, apps, and media that I produce.
+I’m now in Santa Monica, working on CodeSigned — a creative technology studio and lifestyle brand.
 I’ve been blessed to have the opportunity to do my favorite childhood hobby as a profession, and I couldn’t imagine doing anything else.

 Thanks for reading!